Transfer learning of optimal QAOA parameters in combinatorial optimization: Results

 \subsection{Cross-platform TL}

+In this section, we study cross-platform TL by transferring the $\gamma$ and $\beta$ parameters of the 3 items BPP that have shown good TL capabilities to a different quantum computing platform, namely a D-Wave Advantage quantum annealer.
+Figure~\ref{tl_to_dwave} shows the two modified annealing schedules for $A(s)$ and $B(s)$, respectively.
+Note that we modify D-Wave Advantage $A(s)$ and $B(s)$ schedules separately because the device does not allow the modification of both of them at the same time.
+Fig.~\ref{tl_to_dwave}-(a) shows the TL of the $\gamma$ parameters of the BPP to the schedule $B(s)$ in D-Wave Advantage.
+Fig.~\ref{tl_to_dwave}-(b) shows the TL of the $\beta$ parameters of the BPP to the schedule $A(s)$ in D-Wave Advantage.
+A further restriction in the D-Wave Advantage schedule is that the initial and final annealing points must correspond to the $A(s)$ and $B(s)$ points.

-In this section, we study cross-platform TL by learning the parameters using a gate-based quantum computer model, and transferring it to a different quantum computing platform, namely a D-Wave Advantage quantum annealer.
-The results are obtained with 5000 samples for each problem size.
-Figure (\ref{tl_dwave_results}) shows the TL to the MIS problem for problem sizes 100, 125, 150, 160, and 170 qubits.
+Figure.~\ref{tl_dwave_results} shows the TL to the MIS problem for problem sizes 100, 125, 150, 160, and 170 qubits.
+The results are obtained using 5000 samples for each problem size.
+Equation \ref{QUBO_mis} is the QUBO formulation used to implement the problem and to evaluate the cost function.
 The green dotted lines are the results using the D-Wave default annealing schedule, the red triangle line is the TL of the mixer Hamiltonian parameters, and the blue circle line is the TL of the cost Hamiltonian parameters.
 Figure (\ref{tl_dwave_results})-(a) shows the mean cost with error bars representing the standard deviation of the 5000 sample costs.
 Figure (\ref{tl_dwave_results})-(b) shows the minimum cost of the 5000 samples for each problem size.
-These results show a consistent improvement in the distribution of solutions using TL of the mixer Hamiltonian schedule both in terms of average and minimum value.
+These results show a consistent improvement in the distribution of solutions using TL of $\beta$ QAOA parameters to the $A(s)$ parameters of the mixer Hamiltonian schedule of D-Wave Advantage both in terms of average and minimum value.